Codepath-Group17/GroupProject/README.md

 - **Category:** Photo/Video, Social
 - **Mobile:** Uses mobile device for camera
 - **Story:** A concetrated social media to show off people's pets and their pet's life
-- **Market:** Anyone with interest in phtography, and especially someone who have pets or love pets.
+- **Market:** Anyone with interest in photography, and especially someone who have pets or love pets.
 It can be concetrated those people who want specific pets or breeds of a certain animal
 - **Habit:** User can share their pets' life throughout the day, and explore other pets in their neighborhood.
 All kinds of resources for pets can be useful.
 - **Scope:** This app should be a stripped down version of instagram but enhance one feature that specifically targets the need for a pet social media